Attorney / Lawyer Resume Builder

 Tips

 Keep matter descriptions de-identified: name the type of dispute, your role, and the result, never the client or privileged facts.
 Order practice areas to match the posting.
 List the courts you are admitted to alongside the state bar — federal admissions matter for litigation roles.
-For early careers, give clerkships and law review prominent placement.
+For early careers, give clerkships and law review prominent placement; they are genuine differentiators in the first five years of practice.

 Example

 A litigation associate might list New York and New Jersey admissions plus S.D.N.Y. and E.D.N.Y., lead with commercial litigation and securities, and note second-chairing a breach-of-contract trial to a defense verdict.
-A clerkship and a law-review editorial role round it out — a resume that reads as a credentialed, courtroom-ready candidate.
+A clerkship and a law-review editorial role round it out — a resume that reads as a credentialed, courtroom-ready candidate rather than a generic list of matter types.